The Purpose Of This Project - Background Information

 on the day after the Sabbath the priest shall wave it.
 12 Now on the day when you wave the sheaf, you shall offer a male lamb one year old without defect as a burnt offering to the Lord.
 13 Its grain offering shall then be two-tenths of an ephah of fine flour mixed with oil, an offering by fire to the Lord for a soothing aroma, with its drink offering, a fourth of a hin of wine.
 14 Until this very day, until you have brought in the offering of your God, you shall eat neither bread nor roasted grain nor new produce.
 It is to be a permanent statute throughout your generations in all your dwelling places.

-God doesn't assign a specific day of observance for this celebration because its timing is subject to the variability of the barley harvest.
+God doesn't assign a specific day of observance for this celebration because its timing is subject to the variabilities of both the barley harvest and the Hebrew calendar.

 The readiness of a crop for harvest depends on a number of factors - most notably the weather - and harvest time can vary substantially; certainly one or two weeks.
 When the first of the barley was ready, the Temple priests would take the first harvested sheaf; bring it into the Temple; wait until the following first day of the week - "on the day after the Sabbath" (v11); and then wave it to the Lord.